Blahdieblah/WHIRLPOOL/README.md

 dApp: https://waves-dapp.com/3PAkmJniMgnnAej5pYf2jFYkCbZow5pt9tr

 Reissues WHIRLPOOL for WAVES at price: 1 WAVES + (surplus treasury value / WHIRLPOOL total supply), and price can only increase.
-If it's cheaper to buy from the market, then instead of issuing tokens, buys from the pool.
+If market price < issue price, then buy from the pool.

 Tracks WHIRLPOOL:
 - issue price